Ramakrishna Mission Sevashrama, Kankhal: Visit of Direct Disciples of Sri Ramakrishna and Swami Vivekananda

-Visit of Mahatma Gandhi
+Visit of MK Gandhi

-Mahatma Gandhi visited the Sevashrama in 1915, on his return from England, after serving in the Boer War.
+Mohandas K Gandhi visited the Sevashrama in 1915, on his return from England, after serving in the Boer War.
 He wrote in the visitor's book, Use indigenous drugs instead of imported drugs.
 Swami Nischayananda began to use several Ayurvedic medicines thereafter, and he had special knowledge about Ayurveda.

 Philosophy

 The Sevashrama is based on the philosophy propounded by Swami Vivekananda, of serving man in the image of God, esp. poor and downtrodden.
 Atmano mokshartham jagad hitaya cha - For one's own liberation as well as for the welfare of the world, was the ideology conceived by Swami Vivekananda for all organizations under the umbrella of Belur Math.